 A poorly set up desk or workstation can cause you pain and discomfort, both at work, and away from the office.
-You might feel pain anywhere in your body if your desk is set up badly, but tell tale signs are often discomfort or tension in your neck, back or wrists.
+You might feel pain anywhere in your body if your desk is set up incorrectly, but tell tale signs are often discomfort or tension in your neck, back or wrists.
+If you would like to book, or enquire about our face-to-face desk assessments, please give client care a call on 033 0333 0435

 Who are desk assessments for?